 What are the disadvantages of shared ownership?

 Don’t worry – we’re going to be upfront with you and let you know the small disadvantages that come along with shared ownership.

 First of all, some lenders might not offer mortgages on shared ownership but there is no need to fret as the majority do.

 Now we need to talk about the term leasehold – no matter how low your share, you will be responsible to pay rent on the part of the home you don’t own along with a monthly service charge and, on some properties (such as flats) a ground rent too.
 You are also responsible for all maintenance and repair costs once your initial defect period has ended.
 However, on the new shared ownership model lease, a repair contribution will be applicable, our team can advise you further on this.

 All shared ownership properties are sold as leasehold for a specified term which is set out in your lease.
 Don’t worry though as you can still sell the home – we have a dedicated resale team to help you!

 In some cases, you may be restricted on what home improvements you can make – although most decorating jobs are perfectly fine.

 Now time for a bit of maths – you can actually own different percentages of your home, there is no set amount.

 Your percentage will depend on your circumstances and preferences.
-You will usually buy a share between 40%-75% on your initial purchase - occasionally you can even go as low as 25%.
+You will usually buy a share between 40%-75% on your initial purchase - occasionally you can even go as low as 10% depending on the terms of your lease.
 From there you can continue to purchase more shares – called ‘staircasing’, as we mentioned earlier.
-If you keep climbing that staircase you can go on to own your home outright.
+If you keep climbing that staircase you may be able to go on to own your home outright if the lease allows.
 At this point, there is often the opportunity to acquire the freehold for your house too, although flats have to remain leasehold.